apache/superset/CONTRIBUTING.md

 Superset uses [Sphinx](http://www.sphinx-doc.org/en/1.5.1/) to convert the rst files in `docs/` to the final HTML output users see.

-To make changes to the rst files and build the docs using Sphinx, you'll need to install a handful of developer dependencies.
-This will likely involve installing more than you'll need to *just* edit the documentation, but it shouldn't take much work.

-First, since Superset uses the [mysqlclient](https://pypi.python.org/pypi/mysqlclient) package, you'll have to install some of the MySQL development files.
-If you're running Mac OS X, you can use [Homebrew](http://brew.sh/) to install these:

-    brew install mysql-connector-c

-If you're running Linux or Unix, use your package manager to install the MySQL dev packages, e.g. on Ubuntu:

-    sudo apt-get install libmysqlclient-dev

 Before you start changing the docs, you'll want to [fork the Superset project on Github](https://help.github.com/articles/fork-a-repo/).
 Once that new repository has been created, clone it on your local machine: